•

 ARTIST STATEMENT

+The world is an endless stage of light and movement, creating the most stunning spectatcles of nature.
 We can see ourselves in its vastness and depths, its calm and its torrents.
-Nature reflects back to us our inner worlds and emotions.
+The oceans and forests reflect back to us our inner worlds and emotions." - Steven Nederveen

-Using a mixed media approach to image making, I combine acrylic paint and C-print photographs.
-By layering these elements I can etch down into the emulsion of the photograph to reveal golden hues and also build up the surface with impasto and washes of colour.
-The result is an image with photo sharp detail in focal areas and painterly brush marks that obscure and create space for the imagination.
+Using a mixed media approach to image making, Steven combines acrylic paint and C-print photographs.
+By layering these elements Steven etches down into the emulsion of the photograph to reveal golden hues and also builds up the surface with impasto and washes of acrylic paint.
+The result is an image that seamlessly blends photo sharp detail and painterly brush marks.

 BIO